 Each console and game streaming service has their own unique strengths, which could make anyone of them best suited for your needs.
 With this in mind, we’ve put together a list of the key features and benefits of each to help make your decision easier.

 When it comes to video game consoles, there are three major home console makers—PlayStation, Xbox and Nintendo.
 Furthermore, each console maker has their own family of consoles.
 First, PlayStation has PlayStation 4, PlayStation 4 Pro and PlayStation 5.
-Next, Xbox has Xbox One S, Xbox Series X and Xbox Series S. Finally, Nintendo has Nintendo Switch and Nintendo Switch Lite.
+Next, Xbox has Xbox One S, Xbox Series X and Xbox Series S. Finally, Nintendo has Nintendo Switch, Nintendo Switch Lite, and Nintendo Switch OLED.

 To top it all off, each console maker takes their own approach to gaming.
 You probably have several questions running through your mind at this point.
 What’s the difference between all of these consoles?
 Which one is right for me?
 To help answer those questions, we’ll look at PlayStation, Xbox and Nintendo to see what each console maker has to offer and see how they are different and in some cases similar.

-PlayStation – PlayStation 4, PlayStation 4 Pro and PlayStation 5
+PlayStation 4, PlayStation 4 Pro, and PlayStation 5

 The PlayStation 4 was released in 2013 and was in fierce competition with Microsoft’s Xbox One.
 In November of 2016, a considerably more powerful version of the console was released called the PlayStation 4 Pro.